 Find numerous Gastroenterologists in India from the comfort of your home on Lybrate.com.
-You will find Gastroenterologists with more than 25 years of experience on Lybrate.com.
+You will find Gastroenterologists with more than 28 years of experience on Lybrate.com.
 You can find Gastroenterologists online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. S V Shetty

 Submit a review for Dr. S V ShettyYour feedback matters!